-Baby boy critical in Waikato Hospital after crash near Cambridge killed parents
+Baby boy critical in Waikato Hospital after crash near Cambridge kills parents

 "After an extended run of warm, dry summer days like we've had, any rain can result in slippery road surfaces, otherwise known as summer ice.

 "Even a very small amount of rain can make the roads very slippery.
-In fact, it can be more hazardous than heavy rain because grime and exhaust particles that have built up on the road take longer to be washed away.
+In fact, it can be more hazardous than heavy rain because grime and exhaust particles that have built up on the road take longer to be washed away," Campbell said.

-"The combination of light rain and summer grime creates a slippery film on the road," Campbell said.
+"The combination of light rain and summer grime creates a slippery film on the road."